Pabla007/HTB-Journey/03 Active Directory Practice/11 Cascade/06 Go For Admin Account.md

-Now with all the data we can figure that we have to retrive the password.
+Now with all the data we can figure that we have to retrieve the password.

 If you recall we have the note !!!
 ```